Best App to Learn Italian: Top 25 Language Apps in 2023

 - Image guessing game for interaction and self-expression.

-- Low-stress environment to improve active vocabulary and communication.
+- The app helps to improve active vocabulary and communication.

 I recently tried out Fluenz, an app designed specifically for English speakers who want to learn Italian.
 The lessons include video explanations of the language and then provide exercises to help you put that knowledge into practice.